MAD2023-Team5/MAD2023_Team5/README.md

 Stage 2 Features:

 Clairer
-- Creation of Calorie Tracker (i.e. Tracking for amount of calories taken in a meal)
+- Creation of Calorie Tracker
+      - Allows user to select food within the firebase database
+      - Tracks user calorie input through their selection in all 3 meals
+      - Able to total their sum of calories.

-- Improving UI & App Icon Design
+- Improving UI & App Design

 Vibu
 - Creation/Editing/Deleting of routines & sets